notfirefox/notfirefox.github.io/content/archive/my-linux-journey-so-far.md

 as read only.
 This prevents malicious or accidental modifications to the operating system.
 Changes to the running operating system are not permitted.
-Changes are applied to a snapshot that will be booted on next the next boot.
+Changes are applied to a snapshot that will be booted on the next boot.
 Automatic checks are applied to determine if the snapshot is functional, otherwise the previous snapshot will be loaded.
 Thus the host OS is able to update in an automated fashion and rollback by itself if something